SatyamVyas04/MasteringPython/README.md

 A jockey pump maintains constant pressure in a fire sprinkler system by compensating for small leaks or pressure drops.
 It prevents frequent starting and stopping of the main fire pump, ensuring system reliability.

 #### > What is the function of a main hydrant pump?
 The main hydrant pump supplies water at high pressure and flow rates to the fire hydrant system, ensuring effective firefighting capabilities.
-It draws water from a reliable source and boosts the pressure to extinguish fires and provide adequate water supply for firefighting operations.
+It draws water from a reliable source and boosts the pressure to extinguish fires and provides an adequate water supply for firefighting operations.

 #### > What is the function of a diesel(fire) pump?
 A diesel pump, also known as a diesel fire pump, is designed to provide water flow and pressure in a fire protection system when the main power supply is unavailable or disrupted.
 It is powered by a diesel engine and functions as an alternative or backup to the electric-driven fire pumps.
 The diesel pump ensures the continuous operation of the fire protection system, enabling firefighting efforts during power outages or emergencies.